 Small Business under the COVID-19 Crisis: Expected Short- and Medium-Run Effects of Anti-Contagion and Economic Policies

-This study evaluates anti-contagion and economic policies by conducting a survey on Japanese small business managers' expectations about the pandemic, policies, and firm performance.
-First, the business suspension request decreased targeted firms' sales by 10 percentage points on top of the baseline 8 percentage points decline due to COVID-19.
-Second, lump-sum subsidies improved firms' prospects of survival by 19 percentage points.
-Third, the medium-run recovery of the firms' performance is expected to depend crucially on when infections would end and whether the Tokyo Olympic Games could be held.
-The results indicate that stringent anti-contagion policies could complement longer-run economic goals.
+This study makes a causal inference on the effects of anti-contagion and economic policies on small business by conducting a survey on Japanese small business managers' expectations about the pandemic, policies, and firm performance.
+We first find the business suspension request decreased targeted firms' sales by 10 percentage points on top of the baseline 9 percentage points decline due to COVID-19, even though the Japanese anti-contagion policy was in a form of the government's request that is not legally enforceable.
+Second, using a discontinuity in the eligibility criteria, we find lump-sum and prompt subsidies improved firms' prospects of survival by 19 percentage points.
+Third, the medium-run recovery of firms' performance is expected to depend crucially on when infections would end, indicating that the anti-contagion policies could complement longer-run economic goals.

 Keywords: COVID-19, Pandemic, Infection, Anti-contagion policies, Lockdown, Subsidy, Small business, Manager's expectation, Business performance, Survey, Causal inference